openshift/enhancements/enhancements/storage/csi-migration.md

 1. Having operators ignoring certain *FeatureSets* is not common and error-prone.
 1. We need to patch many operators in order to ignore *FeatureSets*.

+## Design Details

+### Test Plan

+#### E2E jobs

+We want to create E2E jobs for all migrated plugins.

+For each E2E job:

+1. Install an OCP cluster.
+1. Enable the feature gate.
+Don't worry about the order in which components will apply the feature flags because at this point there are no volumes created.
+1. Wait until MCO and control-plane operators restart.
+1. Run E2E tests for in-tree volume plugins.
+1. Disable the feature gate.
+Again, don't worry about the ordering.
+1. Run E2E tests again.